kyleschaeffer/workspace/README.md

 ## Terminal

 [iTerm2](https://iterm2.com/) and [zsh](https://ohmyz.sh/) is my terminal application of choice.
 My iTerm2 configuration can be found in [zsh-profile.json](zsh-profile.json) and [.zshrc](.zshrc).
+I’m a big fan of aliases, which can be found [.alias](.alias).
 I currently use the [OceanicMaterial](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/OceanicMaterial.itermcolors) color theme with [Fira Code](https://github.com/tonsky/FiraCode) as my terminal font.

 ## Operating System and Hardware